bullmoose20/MK-Docs/docs/komet/install/qnap.md

 # QNAP Walkthrough

-This is a quick walkthrough of setting up the Komet Docker container in the QNAP "Container Station" UI.
+This is a quick walkthrough of setting up the Kometa Docker container in the QNAP "Container Station" UI.

 The "Container Station" UI on your QNAP may differ from these screenshots, but the concepts are the same:

-1. Create a container based on the `meisnate12/komet` image.
+1. Create a container based on the `meisnate12/kometa` image.
 2. Set environment variables to control the container's behavior [optional].
 3. Point the container to the directory where your configuration files are to be stored.